 limit: The maximum number of results to show on the page.

 fields: A comma-separated list of which fields to show in the results.
 This parameter only works for some endpoints.

 A request that includes the

 page_info parameter can't include any other parameters except for

-limit.
+fields (if it applies to the endpoint).
 If you want your results to be filtered by other parameters, then you need to include those parameters in the first request you make.

 You can use cursor-based pagination on the following endpoints.